sunlightpolicy/lgbtq_trends/README.md

   copy it to your python packages `pysentiment`folder, which should look like this:

   `cp -R STATIC YOUR_DOWNLOAD_PATH '/usr/local/lib/python3.7/site-packages/pysentiment'`
-- To run `selenium` you will need to make sure that your Chrome Browser's version (which you csn check on your browser's menu: `Chrome > About Chrome`) matches the provided ChromeDriver version (76.0.3809.126).
+- To run `selenium` you will need to make sure that your Chrome Browser's version (which you can check on your browser's menu: `Chrome > About Chrome`) matches the provided ChromeDriver version (76.0.3809.126).
 You can download and substitute the driver with the latest [version](https://sites.google.com/a/chromium.org/chromedriver/downloads).